ngrx/platform/projects/ngrx.io/content/guide/store/index.md

 ## Tutorial

 The following tutorial shows you how to manage the state of a counter, and how to select and display it within an Angular component.
-Try the <live-example name="store" noDownload></live-example>.
+Try the <live-example name="store" noDownload>Getting Started App</live-example>.

 1. Generate a new project using StackBlitz <live-example name="ngrx-start" noDownload></live-example>.